Iterative optimization in quantum metrology and entanglement theory using semidefinite programming: Conclusions

 \section{Conclusions}

 We discussed how to maximize the metrological gain over local Hamiltonians for a bipartite quantum system.
-We presented methods that exploit the fact that the the quantum Fisher information can be written as a bilinear expression of the elements of the Hamiltonian, if the Hamiltonian is given in the basis of the density matrix eigenstates.
-We showed a see-saw method that can maximize the quantum Fisher information for large systems.
+We presented methods that exploit the fact that the quantum Fisher information can be written as a bilinear expression of the elements of the Hamiltonian, if the Hamiltonian is given in the basis of the density matrix eigenstates.
+We showed an iterative see-saw (ISS) method that can maximize the quantum Fisher information for large systems.
 We showed another method based on quadratic programming.
-We tested the two approaches on concrete examples.
-We also considered several similar problems that can be solved based on such ideas.
+With this so-called relaxation method we can confirm whether the maximum found by the ISS method is indeed a global one for small systems.

+We tested the two approaches on concrete examples, which include one and two copies of the isotropic state of two $d$-dimensional qudits and some important bound entangled states, like, for instance, the $3\times3$ Horodecki state.
+These examples also show that we have provided a simple, systematic and efficient method for maximizing the metrological performance (i.e., the metrological gain) of bipartite quantum states with local Hamiltonians.
 Our work can straightforwardly be generalized to multiparticle systems.

-In that case, for a system of $N$ particles, it can be used to detect metrologically useful $k$-particle entanglement, where $2\le k\le N.$
+We also considered several similar problems that can be solved based on such ideas, for instance, obtaining the maximum violation of the Computable Cross Norm-Realignment (CCNR) criterion for states with a positive partial transpose, maximizing various norms, searching for the extremal eigenvalues of Hermitian matrices, and also maximizing the Wigner-Yanase skew information.
+Thus, we demonstrated that ISS methods can be used beyond metrological performance optimization in other important quantum information applications.